Lily Alfeld

-Lily Hannah Alfeld (born 4 August 1995) is a New Zealand footballer who currently plays for and captains Wellington Phoenix.
+Lily Hannah Alfeld (born 4 August 1995) is a New Zealand footballer who last played for and captained Wellington Phoenix.
 She has represented New Zealand at age group level.

 Club career

 Coastal Spirit

 Alfeld played for Coastal Spirit in Christchurch from 2009 to 2013 in the Premier Women's Football division.
 She was part of the winning team who won the 2013 Women's Knockout Cup.
 She was also part of the 2011 team who made it to the finals of the cup before losing 3–0 to Glenfield Rovers.

 Mainland Pride

 Alfeld played for Mainland Pride from 2010 to 2013, where she was named Mainland Football Goalkeeper of the Year three times in 2010, 2011 and 2013.
 She won the National Women's League with the team in 2013, beating Northern Football 4–2 in the final.

 Perth Glory

 Alfeld played for Perth for the 2020–21 season.
 She was named players' player of the year for that season.